Skip to main content Skip to navigation

 The paper:

-Explains how the solution will be monitored and evaluated#
+Explains how the outcomes will be monitored and evaluated#

-• describes whether, and how monitoring and evaluation will be undertaken (by whom, and when) and how this will inform future decision making.
+• notes how the evaluation will be reported and how results will inform future decision making.

 • Previous